ThatsAMorais/morais-farmers-market/design.md

 ## CLI

 ----
-Overshadowed by the larger underlying system, the solution does require a test client for analyzing the accuracy of the design.
-This is a separate application which calls the API as any client would, using HTTP.
-By not attaching the CLI as a wrapper on the API implementation, one can ship this CLI independently, point this CLI at any API service, or even write it in a different language.
-After all, a GUI might be a better way to interact with the API.
+Overshadowed by the larger underlying system, the solution does require a test client, i.e. "store front", for demonstration and analysis.
+This is a separate application which calls the API as any client would call a RESTFul API, using HTTP.
+The CLI is flexible in that it can be shipped independently since it is standalone, can be pointed at any API service, or even thrown out and written in a different language.
+After all, graphical UX is a better way to interact with the API.

 ## Database